 By Mike Anglin

-Beginning in the early 1980s there was a tremendously important chain of events spanning a period of about 9 years known as the Baker vs. Wade litigation.
-In general terms, this was a matter of federal litigation which took place in the State of Texas addressing the question of whether or not the United States Constitution did, or did not, permit states like Texas (and the majority of the other states) to criminalize adult, private, consensual sexual relations between persons of the same gender.
+A tremendously important chain of events began in Dallas in the early 1980s, spanning a period of about 9 years, known as the Baker vs. Wade case.
+This was a matter of federal litigation which took place in the United States District Court in Dallas, addressing the question of whether or not the United States Constitution did, or did not, permit states like Texas (and a majority of the other states) to criminalize adult, private, consensual sexual relations between persons of the same gender.

 In Texas, Penal Code Section 21.06 made sexual relations between two people of the same gender a class-C misdemeanor, punishable by a fine of up to $500.
 Literally, 21.06 criminalized "deviate sexual intercourse" between two people of the same gender.
-Importantly, the actions defined as “deviant sexual intercourse” between two people of opposite genders was not criminalized.
-Acts of so-called “sodomy” by opposite-sex couples (assuming those sex acts were consensual, between two adults, and in private) were never criminalized.
+Importantly, what was carefully defined as “deviant sexual intercourse” between two people of opposite genders (assuming those sex acts were consensual, between two adults, and in private) were never criminalized.

 Were same-sex couples arrested and fined for violating 21.06?
 No. In all of our searches at the time, we could never find a single instance of an arrest, much less a prosecution, for the violation of this Penal Code provision.
 In fact, “prosecution” was never the real point.
 The effect of the law was to paint an entire subculture within the population of Texas as “admitted criminals” in order to justify many forms of discrimination against the members of that population.